rabbitmq/erlang-rpm/README.md

  * CentOS 8
  * Modern Fedora

-Older releases (up to Erlang 23.3) include builds for CentOS 7 and OpenSSL 1.0.
+Older releases (up to Erlang 23.3) may include builds for CentOS 7 and OpenSSL 1.0.

 This package has an **implicit OpenSSL/libcrypto dependency** (see below).
 Starting with Erlang 24, the minimum required version is **an equivalent of OpenSSL is 1.1**, only provided by CentOS 8 and CentOS Stream 9.